anno-mods/new-world-cities/README.md

 - Diagonal enclosed greenery on plaza and stone pavement
 - Skins with diagonal and other corner variations for fences and park paths

+## Contribution Guide

+- Use GUIDs from range 1.500.040.000 to	1.500.049.999
+- Don't break savegames
+- Use only assets you created your own, or the license allows the usage
+- TBD

 ## Build and Modify Yourself